-Balloon payment – the balloon payment is the final payment you’ll make in a personal contract purchase if you want to own the vehicle at the end of the agreement.
+Balloon payment – the balloon payment is a payment you’ll make at the end of a contract, if you want to own the vehicle at the end of the agreement.

 Settlement figure – if you want to end your contract early, either to sell the car, own it, move to a new car finance package or to stop driving altogether, you’ll need to pay a settlement figure.
 This is the outstanding amount you owe the finance company, including the interest that has accrued and any fees they may charge.

 GMFV - Guaranteed Minimum Future Value, usually expressed as GMFV, is a term you’ll come across when researching PCP finance plans.
-This value is set by the leasing company at the beginning of your contract, and is the balloon payment you’ll pay to own the car.
-If you choose to return the car to the leaser, you can choose to put the GMFV towards another car.
+This value is set by the finance company at the beginning of your contract, and is the payment you’ll pay to own the car.
+If you choose to return the car to the lender, you can choose to put the GMFV towards another car.